-4.6 One way door restrictions
+4.76 One way door restrictions

-4.6.1 A one-way door restriction may be applied to any licence at the time of its issue or renewal when the closing time is later than midnight if the DLC or ARLA believe this is warranted.
-The restriction shall apply after midnight.
+4.76.1 A one-way door restriction may be applied to any licence at the time of its issue or renewal when the closing time is later than midnight if the District Licensing Committee DLC or Alcohol Regulatory and Licensing Authority ARLA believe this is warranted.
+The restriction applies after midnight.

-4.7 Discretionary conditions of on-licences
+4.87 Discretionary conditions of on-licences

-4.7.1 In accordance with sections 110(1) and 117 of the Act, the DLC or ARLA may impose discretionary conditions (in addition to those required by section 110(2)) on any licence or renewed licence.
+4.87.1 In accordance with sections 110(1) and 117 of the Act, the District Licensing DLC Committee or Alcohol Regulatory and Licensing Authority ARLA may impose discretionary conditions (in addition to those required by section 110(2)) on any licence or renewed licence.
 These may include conditions related to the following, or any other reasonable condition:

 - Prohibited persons;

 - Management of premises;

 - People or kinds of people to be served;

 - Low and non-alcoholic beverages;

 - Transport options;

 - Exclusion of the public;

 - Advertisements, signage, display and promotion of alcohol;

 - Application of the principles of 'Crime Prevention Through Environmental Design'.
+On-licence

-Onlicence premises, where appropriate, will give effect to the principles of Crime Prevention Through Environmental Design where they achieve outcomes (where applicable to the individual premises) including:
+premises, where appropriate, will give effect to the principles of Crime Prevention Through

+Environmental Design where they achieve outcomes (where applicable to the individual

+premises) including:

 - Bar area

-- o Bar staff have good visibility of entire premises;
+- Bar staff have good visibility of entire premises;

-- Bar area is open with no obstructions affecting monitoring of premises;
+- o Bar area is open with no obstructions affecting monitoring of premises;

 - Cash registers are front facing;

 - Lighting

-- Internal lighting is suitable;
+- o Internal lighting is suitable;

 - Lighting allows staff to monitor patrons;

 - Lighting allows staff to check IDs;

-- Internal lighting can be raised in an emergency and at closing time;
+- o Internal lighting can be raised in an emergency and at closing time;

 - External lighting is suitable;

 - Internal layout

 - The premises is laid out so staff can monitor patrons at all times;

 - Mirrors or CCTV are installed where there may be blind spots;

 - Bar is easily approached by customers;

 - CCTV

-- CCTV is installed in suitable locations to monitor vulnerable areas; (areas that are not easily or continuously monitored by staff);

-- Customers are aware of the CCTV system;

-- Entrances and exits

-- Entrances and exits are visible from behind the bar area;

-- CCTV is installed to monitor blind entrances and exits;

-- Outdoor drinking areas

-- Outdoor drinking areas are monitored by bar and/or security staff;

-- Lighting allows staff to monitor patrons;

-- Outdoor drinking areas are well defined from surrounding external environment;

-- Pavement creep is not evident;

-- Staff

-- Relevant staff understand how to operate the CCTV system;

-- There are sufficient staff to ensure control of the premises during trading hours.

-4.7.2 For any licence issued or renewed in respect of a hotel or tavern, the DLC or ARLA shall impose a condition designating the premises as either supervised or restricted.
+- o CCTV is installed in suitable locations to monitor vulnerable areas; (areas that are not easily or continuously monitored by staff); - Customers are aware of the CCTV system; - Entrances and exits - o Entrances and exits are visible from behind the bar area; - CCTV is installed to monitor blind entrances and exits; - Outdoor drinking areas - Outdoor drinking areas are monitored by bar and/or security staff; - Lighting allows staff to monitor patrons; - Outdoor drinking areas are well defined from surrounding external environment; - Pavement creep is not evident; - Staff - Relevant staff understand how to operate the CCTV system; - There are sufficient staff to ensure control of the premises during trading hours. - 4.7.2 For any licence issued or renewed in respect of a hotel or tavern, the DLC or ARLA shall impose a condition designating the premises as either supervised or restricted.